UBC-MDS/dsci_522_group14/doc/final_report.md

-IoT sensors can collect a diverse range of health metrics, however not all of them may be useful in predicting whether a patient is at risk of adverse health outcomes.
+IoT sensors can collect a diverse range of health metrics, however not all of them may be useful in predicting whether a patient is at risk of adverse health outcomes (Sutton et al. 2020).
 Thus, we also hope to use data analysis methods to infer (sub-question) whether some metrics may be more important in determining maternal health risk levels than others.

 # Methods

-The R programming language R Core Team (2019) and the following R packages were used to perform the analysis: knitr Xie (2014).
+The R programming language (R Core Team 2019) and the following R packages were used to perform the analysis: knitr (Xie 2014).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/UBC-MDS/maternal_health_risk_predictor/blob/main/doc/final_report.md>.